iTwin/itwinjs-core/docs/core/learning/frontend/ExecutingECSQL.md

-# Executing ECSQL with the iModelJs Frontend
+# Executing ECSQL with the iModel.js Frontend

 ECSQL by itself is described in detail here: [ECSQL](../ECSQL)